-Set on a steep hill leading down to the shore of Lake Kivu, the new Cormoran Lodge in Kibuye has a small number of wooden cabins, each affording beautiful views over the lake.
+Set on a steep hill, leading down to the shore of Rwanda’s Lake Kivu, the rustic yet stylish Cormoran Lodge ...... in Kibuye has a small number of wooden cabins, each affording beautiful views over the lake.

-We last visited Cormoran Lodge in August 2011, almost a year after it opened, and were very impressed.
-It is set on quite a small plot, but is well run and built to a high standard.
-The central areas consist of a large wooden structure set into the hill, supported on wooden stilts.
-At its heart are a large bar, and a big fireplace which is lit in the evenings.
-To one side there are sofas and chairs, plus a TV, and there's a selection of board games in reception.
-To the other, tables are set out for dinner; if you're lucky, you'll be able to get one on the small terrace, with beautiful views of the sunset.
+The central areas of Cormoran Lodge consist of a large wooden structure set into the hill, supported on wooden stilts, with recently renovated wooden decking.
+At its heart are a large bar and a big fireplace, which is lit in the cooler evenings.
+On one side, there are sofas, chairs and a TV; on the other, tables are set out for dinner.
+If you're lucky, you may get a table on the small terrace with lovely views of the sunset over the lake.

-These main areas are both stylish and beautifully designed.
-Lifesaver rings and chunky rope give a nautical feel, while African ornaments and statues lend a local atmosphere and the vast amounts of wood make it feel slightly alpine – yet despite the mixture, it all works very well together!
+These main areas are decorated with lifesaver rings and chunky ropes to create a nautical feel, while African ornaments and statues lend a local atmosphere, and the vast amounts of wood make it feel slightly alpine.
+Despite the mix of styles, it somehow all works quite well!

-Steep steps lead down to a small private man-made beach next to the lake, with a few sunloungers, a campfire, and toys and swings for children.
-We thought that the beach was fairly small, especially if the lodge was full, but it's a nice area to relax.
-Note however, that children must always be supervised here, not least because there's a drop from the edge of the beach to the water.
-If you fancy a swim it's just a few metres' walk to a jetty, while the more active can rent kayaks or motorboats, or go waterskiing.
-All are an extra charge ranging from about £15/hr for kayaks, to £75/hr for waterskiing.
+Steep steps lead down to a private man-made beach next to the lake, with a few sunloungers, a campfire, and toys and swings for children.
+The beach is quite small, and could feel a little crowded if the lodge is full, but it's a nice area to relax.
+Children must always be supervised here, not least because there's a drop from the edge of the beach to the water.

 Food & drink